arashnm80/arashnm80.github.io/quotes.md

 > I'm gonna change the world and I'm not gonna ask for permission.

+> A great writer writes like there is no one else in the world to read.

+> If I can't fix myself how can I fix the world?

 > Wealth is having assets that earn while I sleep.

+> It's not about how big an army is, it's about who is the general.

 > A real loser is someone who's so afraid of not winning he doesn't even try.